Magnetic-field-independent spin-exchange relaxation-free magnetometer: Dynamics of Ensembles in a Spin-Temperature Distribution

 A magnetic field can perturb the spin-distribution of the atoms, and compete with spin-exchange collisions which act to maintain it at STD.
 In the presence of a magnetic field, the spins experience Larmor precession, whose rate varies between the two hyperfine manifolds.
 For atoms with $I>1/2$, the electron spin in the upper hyperfine manifold is aligned with the field, but is anti-aligned at the lower manifold.
 Consequently, the total spin in the two hyperfine manifolds precess at the same rate $\gamma=\gamma_e/(2I+1)$ but at opposite directions where $\gamma_e=28 \,\mathrm {MHz/mT}$ is the electron gyromagnetic-ratio.
 The opposite precession rates drive the system away from a spin-temperature distribution due to differential rotation of the two hyperfine manifolds.
-For example, a spin oriented transverse to the field and initially in a spin temperature distribution $\rho\propto e^{\beta m}$, would end in a distribution of $\rho\propto e^{(-1)^F\beta m}$ after a precession time of $\pi/(2\gamma B_z)$, as illustrated in Fig.~\ref{fig:energy_level}d.
-It is this deviation from STD that causes the decoherence associated with spin-exchange collisions.
+For example, a spin oriented initially transverse to the $B_z$ field and prepared in a spin-temperature distribution $\rho\propto e^{\beta m_x}$ (with the quantization axis along $x$) will evolve after a precession time of $\pi/(2\gamma B_z)$ into a distribution $\rho\propto e^{(-1)^{\chi}\beta m_y}$, with the quantization axis along $y$, where $\chi=F-I-S$, as shown in Fig.~\ref{fig:energy_level}d.
+The dependence of the resulting distribution on the quantum number $F$ deviates from STD; collisions drive the spin degrees of freedom back toward STD, causing decoherence associated with spin-exchange collisions.
 For spin-ensembles aligned along the field, or when the Larmor frequencies are synchronized by optical means \cite{Berrebi2022}, there is no precession and therefore no spin-exchange decoherence.
-In the SERF regime, the deviation from STD is small; either the lower hyperfine manifold is barely populated at near unity spin-polarization, or the magnetic field perturbing the STD is weaker with respect to the spin-exchange collisions rate $R\gg\gamma B$.
+In the SERF regime, the deviation from STD is small; either the lower hyperfine manifold is barely populated at near unity spin-polarization, or the magnetic field perturbing the STD is weaker with respect to the spin-exchange collisions rate $\gamma B\ll R$.

 For atoms with $I=1/2$ however, the lower hyperfine manifold is composed of a single level with $m=0$ as shown in Fig.~\ref{fig:energy_level}e-f.
 Consequently, a magnetic field generates precession of the magnetic moment in the upper hyperfine manifold only, and the STD is always maintained.
 It is therefore expected that atoms with $I=1/2$ would be inherently in the SERF regime, regardless of the strength of the Larmor precession $\gamma B$ and polarization $P$.